 You are here

 Your observations of common lilac (Syringa vulgaris) can enhance the decades of lilac phenology observations that have been collected across the United States.
-Comparing the phenology of these species with that of cloned plants enhances our understanding of genetic environmental influences on the plants.
+Comparing the phenology of these species with that of cloned plants enhances our understanding of genetic and environmental influences on the plants.
 Observations of the common and cloned species at the same location are especially valuable for and untangling these mysteries.
-See what volunteers' observations of common and cloned lilacs are revealing.
+See what volunteers' observations of common lilacs are revealing.

 Tracking a common lilac is easy - you can observe a plant that is already thriving in your yard.

 This spring, you will receive predictions of when your common lilac will leaf-out and flower, an effort we call springcasting.
 We will send you two emails this spring - one alerting you that your lilac should be leafing out in the next three days, and one alerting you that your lilac should bloom.
 Check your lilacs to see if the prediction is correct as soon after these emails as you can, and report your observations in Nature's Notebook.

 These predictions will help you to more accurately capture the start of leafing and flowering on your lilacs.

 How to participate...

 1. Select your plants.
 Identify one or more common lilac (Syringa vulgaris) plants at your site.

 3. Sign up to receive our common lilac campaign messaging (in the right sidebar of this page - you may need to scroll back up to see it).
 You will receive messages approximately every 4-6 weeks during the growing season, providing early results, encouragement, observation tips, interesting links, and campaign-specific opportunities.
 Don't miss out!